 The Everglades is a World Heritage Site and an International Biosphere Reserve.

-While it is often described as a swamp or forested wetland, the Everglades is actually a very slow-moving river.
+While it is often described as a swamp or forested wetland, the Everglades is a slow-moving river.

-Once spread out over millions of acres, the Everglades ecosystem reaches from the Kissimmee River to Lake Okeechobee, where waters from the lake slowly move south toward Florida Bay.
+Once spread over millions of acres, the Everglades ecosystem reaches from the Kissimmee River to Lake Okeechobee, where waters slowly move south toward Florida Bay.